 I see my class working harder, learning faster and very excited about school.
 They are enjoying their relationships and sharing their belongings and experiences together.
 I believe the breathing exercises we have been doing has opened, or expanded my students, and also has helped them to be more focused as individuals and as a group."
 Blaine Tinsley.
 Oakland Public School system

-"It is when our mind and, naturally and without contrivance, focuses on our hara that the self and the body become one."
+"It is when our mind and, naturally and without contrivance, focuses on our heart that the self and the body become one."

 The Art and The Way of Hara, Seigen Yamaoka

-The breath is midpoint in the body.
+The breath is the midpoint of the body.
 The diaphragm essentially cuts us in half; splits us in two from top to bottom.
-Social withdrawal, anxiety and depression often stem from an unbalanced nervous system precipitated by unbalanced breathing.
+Social withdrawal, anxiety, and depression often stem from an unbalanced nervous system precipitated by unbalanced breathing.
 It can be likened to a sort of schizophrenia or at the very least a personality disorder.

 Adult conduct disorder, including ADD, most often begins in early development stages of childhood and can stem from a lack of insight into where it is in ones' body that one needs to be to be at peace with one's self, in other words, to breathe.